GMP63/Calculator/README.md

 ```
 You notice now that every file is built in release mode ("g++ -g0 -O3 ...").
 Also the executable files ./bin/calc and ./test/bin/test are much smaller in size.

+### Partial builds
+$ make app bulds only newer files to produce the application : ./bin/calc
+$ make test bulds only newer files to produce the application : ./test/bin/test
+$ make all builds all (application and test).
+It is the same as just typing make.

+### Cleaning object files and executables
+$ make clean  erases all the object and executables previosly built, enabling a further clean build from scratch.
+$make cleanapp just cleans the object files related with the application, and its executable file calc.
+$make cleantest just cleans the object files related with the unit test, and its executable file test.